nginx-proxy/docker-gen/README.md

 * *`trim $string`*: Removes whitespace from both sides of `$string`.
 * *`when $condition $trueValue $falseValue`*: Returns the `$trueValue` when the `$condition` is `true` and the `$falseValue` otherwise
 * *`where $items $fieldPath $value`*: Filters an array or slice based on the values of a field path expression `$fieldPath`.
 A field path expression is a dot-delimited list of map keys or struct member names specifying the path from container to a nested value.
 Returns an array of items having that value.
+* *`whereNot $items $fieldPath $value`*: Filters an array or slice based on the values of a field path expression `$fieldPath`.
+A field path expression is a dot-delimited list of map keys or struct member names specifying the path from container to a nested value.
+Returns an array of items **not** having that value.
 * *`whereExist $items $fieldPath`*: Like `where`, but returns only items where `$fieldPath` exists (is not nil).
 * *`whereNotExist $items $fieldPath`*: Like `where`, but returns only items where `$fieldPath` does not exist (is nil).
 * *`whereAny $items $fieldPath $sep $values`*: Like `where`, but the string value specified by `$fieldPath` is first split by `$sep` into a list of strings.
 The comparison value is a string slice with possible matches.
 Returns items which OR intersect these values.